-In 2009, the Board held five regular Board meetings and seven Board committee meetings, which included five Audit Committee, one Compensation Committee and one Nominating and Governance Committee meetings.
-Seven directors attended all of the Board meetings and Board Committee meetings on which they served.
-Mr. Farish was available for 60% of the Board and Board committee meetings during 2009.
-VAALCO does not have a policy on whether directors are required to attend the Annual Meeting.
+In 2010, the board held five regular board meetings and eight board committee meetings, which included five audit committee, two compensation committee and one nominating and governance committee meetings.
+Seven directors attended all of the board meetings and board committee meetings on which they served.
+Of the board and board committee meetings conducted during 2010, Mr. Allen was available for 92% of the meetings.
+VAALCO does not have a policy on whether directors are required to attend the annual meeting.

-Executive sessions of independent Directors are held after each quarterly Board meeting.
-Any non-employee Director can request that an executive session be scheduled.
+Executive sessions of independent directors are held after each quarterly board meeting.
+Any non-employee director can request that an executive session be scheduled.
 The sessions are scheduled and presided over by an alphabetical order rotation amongst the independent directors.
 The independent directors also meet from time to time with the Chairman of the Board.